 Well-Maintained Infrastructure...
 The FY 2024/2025 capital program totals \$16.2M.
-The plan includes \$6.9M on the transportation system, \$3.2M on the water & sewer system, \$2.5M on buildings & improvement, \$2.3M on vehicles & equipment, \$916K on technology and \$325K on stormwater management.
+The plan includes \$6.8M in transportation system improvements, \$3.3M for buildings & building improvements, \$2.9M for water and sanitary sewer systems, \$2.2M for vehicles and equipment, \$915K on technology and \$325K on stormwater management.

 The highlight of the plan is a substantial investment in the Transportation and Water & Sewer Systems.
-Transportation system improvements including \$5.9M for over six miles of resurfacing with an option of an additional half mile.
+Transportation system improvements including \$5.6M for over six miles of resurfacing with an option of an additional half mile.
 Resurfacing includes Ravine Drive, Beechwood Avenue, Oakview Lane, Spruce Street, portions of Grandmore Avenue, Meadow Crest Circle, Drexel Avenue, Knowles Road, a portion of South Fork Drive and the associated courts and the southern half of Leonard Drive to name a few.
 Over the past five years the Village's Pavement Condition Index (PCI) has improved from 57 to 61.
 The PCI ranks road surfaces on a scale of 1-100 with a ranking 100 being a perfect surface and anything under 40 considered failing.
 A rating of 61 represents the overall roadway system is in Fair Condition.
 In addition, \$300K has been budgeted for intersection reconfiguration costs at Washington Street and Hunt Club Road, as well as \$150K for sidewalk maintenance primarily in Zone 5 (Bay Place to O'Plaine/Sunset to Washington).

-Other notable improvements include \$1.3M for water main replacement along Route 21 from Grand Avenue north to Prairie Oak Road.
+Other notable improvements include \$1.0M for water main replacement along Route 21 from Grand Avenue north to Prairie Oak Road.
 The Village will also be working with the Illinois Department of Transportation and Lake County Division of Transportation spending approximately \$1M for improvements at the Washington Street and Hunt Club Road intersection and Stearns School Road and Route 41 intersection.
-The Village has allocated \$2.5M for facility improvements including HVAC replacement at various facilities with the majority of the cost related to Village Hall, lift station panel and generator replacements, access control replacement at the Police Station and general maintenance items at the three Fire Stations.
+The Village has allocated \$3.3M for facility improvements including HVAC replacement at various facilities with the majority of the cost related to Village Hall, material bin replacement, lift station panel and generator replacements, access control replacement at the Police Station and general maintenance items at the three Fire Stations.
 Stormwater Management System spending includes \$325K for floodplain acquisition and drainage improvements throughout the Village.
 Funding for technology enhancements and vehicles and equipment replacement, which totals \$3.2M, is also included in the FY 2024/2025 Budget.
 Further detail on FY 2024/2025 Capital Improvement Projects can be found in Section 7: Capital Improvement Budget Summary.